Tenisha513/HARMONICA_UID_PROJECT/README.md

 ---

-## AI Mood Composer (twelve moods)
+## AI Mood Composer (nine moods)

 Pick a mood, then hit **Generate**.
 This is a built-in pattern engine — not a real AI API — but it fills the grid quickly with something that fits the vibe.
-Each mood has its own unique generation strategy: different rhythms, note densities, syncopation patterns, and instrument assignments.

 | Mood | BPM | Feel |
 |------|-----|------|